lmflolo/portfolio-project-1/README.md

 ### Responsiveness ###

-- All pages have been thoroughly tested for screen sizes from 320px wide and up, using the device toolbar in Google Chrome DevTools.
+- All pages have been thoroughly tested for screen sizes from 280px wide (Galaxy Fold size) and up, using the device toolbar in Google Chrome DevTools.
 - The site is fully responsive on all tested screen sizes and no images are overly pixelated or stretched.
 There is no unwanted horizontal scroll, and no elements overlap.

 ### Code Validation ###